spatialos/gdk-for-unity/docs/projects/fps/tutorial.md

 # What will be covered?

-As part of this tutorial, we will implement a simple health pack pickup granting health to players who walk over it.
+As part of this tutorial, we implement a simple health pack pickup granting health to players who walk over it.
 The amount of health granted is fixed and the health pack is consumed through use, respawning a little later.

 To implement this feature we: